Image

 Moody Center for the Arts

-This month, the Moody Center for the Arts launched a new series, Moody Project Wall, that brings together local artists and the community to create a collaborative work of art.
-You're invited to an opening reception for the first work in this series on October 15, 5-7 p.m.
+In October 2021, the Moody Center for the Arts launched a series, Moody Project Wall, that brings together local artists and the community to create a collaborative work of art.
+Guests were invited to an opening reception for the first work in this series on October 15, 5-7 p.m.